 React [24] is a graphical user interface library for JavaScript, it facilitates the creation of user interfaces for both web and native platforms.
 React is based upon splitting a user interface into components for simple development.
-It is currently one of the most popular libraries for creating web apps and has over 223000 stars on Github.
+It is currently one of the most popular libraries for creating web apps.